GaloisInc/adapt/classifier/ac_queries.md

 activityNode
 ```
 where TYPE is the activity type and SUSPICION is a real value between
-0.0 and 1.0 denoting the acitivty suspicion score.
+0.0 and 1.0 denoting the activity suspicion score.

 ## Miscellaneous queries